Neighbors Helping Neighbors since 1984.

 Second Tuesday of every month 6:00pm - 7:00pm

-If you live within our service area (60618 or 60641 ZIP codes), please come in during operating hours!
-We will register you as a client for monthly food allotments based on your family size.
-If you live outside of our service area, we can provide you with a small amount of food and direct you to a food pantry that serves your neighborhood.
+If you live within our priority service area (60618 or 60641 ZIP codes), please come in during operating hours!
+We will register you as a client for monthly food allotments based on your family size and you will be eligible for our supplemental programs, including pet food, toiletries and seasonal extras.
+If you live outside of our priority service area, we can provide you with some food and direct you to a food pantry that will be more convenient to where you live.

 HOLIDAY CLOSURES

-The Pantry will be closed for the Thanksgiving holiday on November 26th and for the December holidays on December 17 and December 31st, 2025.
+This year, the Pantry will be closed for the Thanksgiving holiday on November 25th, and on December 23rd and 30th for the December holidays.

 LATEST NEWS & UPDATES